 - Simmer the beans for only 45 minutes.

-What kind of rice goes best with these Creole Red Beans?
+What Kind of Rice Goes Well with Creole Red Beans?

 Use this recipe to make a batch of steamed White Rice.

-Yes, in fact, I actually encourage you to do so.
-The longer the beans sit, the better the flavors come through.
+You can make Creole red beans and rice ahead.
+In fact, the longer the beans sit, the better the flavors come through.
 That old saying that the flavors “have married” is an understatement here.

 Prepare the Creole red beans and rice as instructed and transfer them to a food storage container.
 Freeze the beans for 2 months or refrigerate them for up to 3 days.